dtcenter/METexpress/docs/Users_Guide/apps.rst

 * Ensemble Histogram
 * Reliability
 * ROC
+* Performance Diagram

 Plots in the Ensemble app for Time Series, DieOff, ValidTime, and Histogram are the same as in Upper Air.

-Three plot types are specific to this app: Ensemble Histogram, Reliability, and ROC.
+Four plot types are specific to this app: Ensemble Histogram, Reliability, ROC, and Performance Diagram.

 Ensemble Histograms are controlled by the Histogram type selector that appears at the bottom of the main app page when the plot type